PraiaBitcoin/BTCPayServer-Payment-Forward/README.md

 3) BTCPayServer
-  a) Create an account on BTCPayServer.
+  a.
+Create an account on BTCPayServer.
 Demo server htpps://btcpay.jericoacoara.io
-  b) Create a store
+  b.
+Create a store
-  c) Setup to use the Lightning Wallet from the Local Node
+  c.
+Setup to use the Lightning Wallet from the Local Node
-  d) At Checkout Appearance select offchain
+  d.
+At Checkout Appearance select offchain

 13)